pr0me/binaryninja-api/docs/dev/concepts.md

 Memory permissions and annotations directly impact Binary Ninja's analysis.
 The system employs a **most-specific-wins** strategy for memory granularity.

-So for example an annotation such as `const` takes precedence over a memory [section](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.Section) with [ReadWriteDataSectionSemantics](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SectionSemantics).
-Additionally, a section with ReadOnlyDataSectionSemantics over a [segment](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.Segment) with a [SegmentExecutable](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SegmentFlag) flag, will still block linear sweep from creating functions in that region of memory.
+So, for example, an annotation such as `const` takes precedence over a memory [section](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.Section) with [ReadWriteDataSectionSemantics](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SectionSemantics).
+Additionally, a section with ReadOnlyDataSectionSemantics over a [segment](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.Segment) with a [SegmentExecutable](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SegmentFlag) flag will still block linear sweep from creating functions in that region of memory.

 This is most notable for how the data flow system works and for how linear sweep/code identification works.